enkomat/enkomat.github.io/index.md

 ### Zenga
 * iOS puzzle game based on the concept of [Eulerian paths](https://en.wikipedia.org/wiki/Eulerian_path).
 Basically you need to jot down shapes and not draw too much over whatever you've already drawn.
 The aesthetic is reminiscent of [Zenga](https://en.wikipedia.org/wiki/Zenga) type Japanese ink painting, where the name is derived from.
-* Wrote a custom algorithm for path recognition.
+* Wrote a custom algorithm for the path recognition of the game.
 The algorithm is based on overlaying invisible nodes over the drawing, essantially creating a graph that represents the drawing in a more abstract form.
 It is then measured that the player does not draw over a certain edge of the graph multiple times, while not forcing the player to draw perfectly over the original drawing.
+Basically, each drawing is a representation of a small node graph with at least one Eulerian path built into it.
+* The next step in the design would be to add your own parts to the original painting, with a strictly limited amount of ink.
+This would allow for a much wider variety in the types of puzzles available, as you could introduce paintings that are incomplete.
 * Progress: ███████▁▁▁▁▁▁▁▁▁▁▁▁▁ 35%
 * Longer gameplay video [here](https://vimeo.com/531702505).